lucianomuniz/autocomplete-ts/README.md

 The user can select one of the options or continue typing.

 If no suggestions is found, the application will display an empty list.

+User can click on the X icon to clear the input text and hide the suggestions list.